solrac97gr/goarchtest/README.md

 - How to convert the DOT file to a PNG image using Graphviz
 - How to interpret the resulting dependency graph

-Here's an example of how a dependency graph looks for a project following Clean Architecture:
+Here's an example of how a dependency graph looks for a project that should be following Clean Architecture:

 ![Dependency Graph Example](./examples/generate_graph/dependency_graph.png)